forest-d/blog/content/06-uv-package-manager.md

 ## Mass adoption

 The large scale adoption of `uv` by Python devs is not surprising, it is simply better than the alternatives.
-Virtual env creation package installations feel nearly instantaneous.
-This isn't incremental improvement — it's a total shift in how Python development feels.
+Virtual env creation and package installations feel nearly instant.
+This is a massive boost over what we were dealing with previously.

-When creating a virtual environment drops from 30 seconds to under a second, you start using them differently.

-The `uv run` command is wonderfully wasteful.
-Spin up a disposable Python interpreter, then throw it away when you're done. `uv run --with requests script.py` creates an isolated environment, installs the package, runs your code, and discards everything—all faster than manually activating and installation dependencies in a traditional venv.
+One of my favourite examples is the wonderfilly wasteful `uv run` command - we can spin up a disposable Python interpreter, then throw it away in just a few seconds. `uv run --with requests script.py` creates an isolated environment, installs the package, runs your code, and discards everything—all faster than manually activating and installation dependencies in a traditional venv.

 ## Examples